WALLOUD/Template/Source/README.md

+---
+@ Add your README text for the Source code here.
+Example below:
+ ---

 Sample Code Note NuGet package(s) are not included with the sample code.

 Enable NuGet Package Restore to download them.
 For more information, see http://go.microsoft.com/fwlink/?LinkID=322105.